shankaikai/SingHealth-Retail-Audit-Application/README.md

 Phan Vu Lan

 ## Project Description
-We are developing a full stack web application to digitalise audit checks for Singhealth.
+We developed a full stack application using Node, Express, React and MySQL to digitalise audits for SingHealth.